damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 See [XX:XX]() in the video for a quick demo of Auto Deploy, as it is available in GitLab 8.15.

-For this first iteration, we ship Auto Deploy with a template for deploying to OpenShift.
-You can use any Heroku buildpack to create the Docker image (thanks to [Herokuish](https://github.com/gliderlabs/herokuish)) or provide your own Dockerfile.
+For this first iteration, we ship Auto Deploy with a template for deploying to an external OpenShift cluster.
+You can use any Heroku buildpack to create the
+Docker image (thanks to [Herokuish](https://github.com/gliderlabs/herokuish)) or provide your own Dockerfile.
 We want to add support for more container schedulers and cloud platforms later (vanilla Kubernetes cluster, Mesos, Docker Swarm).
 Contributions are very welcome in [our template repository](https://gitlab.com/gitlab-org/gitlab-ci-yml).

 > [Documentation link](link)